Indo Arya’s Warehouse at Hassangarh, Haryana. At the time of its opening in 2012, India’s largest distribution center.

-- Alexander Klose, The Container Principle: How a Box Changes the Way We Think, Charles Marcrum (trans) (Cambridge: MIT Press, 2015).
+- Alexander Klose, The Container Principle: How a Box Changes the Way We Think, (Cambridge: MIT Press, 2015).

-As Toscano remarks, “it has long been noted that the apparatuses of control and accumulation that structure the social and material reality of circulation – transport, the energy industry and, after World War Two, “business logistics” – though born to break the bargaining power of transport workers and accumulate profits by annihilating space and depressing wages, have also, especially through their energetic dimensions, created dynamic arenas for class struggle.
+"It has long been noted that the apparatuses of control and accumulation that structure the social and material reality of circulation – transport, the energy industry and, after World War Two, 'business logistics' – though born to break the bargaining power of transport workers and accumulate profits by annihilating space and depressing wages, have also, especially through their energetic dimensions, created dynamic arenas for class struggle."

 - Alberto Toscano and Jeff Kinkle, Cartographies of the Absolute (London: Zero Books, 2015).